-What I found especially challenging was the first year examination period.
+What I found especially challenging was first year exams.
 Throughout my first year I often fell behind on doing my weekly readings, and by the time I reached the summer exams, I barely had any notes to revise from.
 This meant I was left doing countless 50 page readings instead of using time productively to be going through notes that I should have already made.
-That is where I saw the most noticeable difference between my first and second year – if you are on the ball as consistently as possible, your grades will reflect it.
+That is where I saw the most noticeable difference between my first and second year – if you are on the ball as consistently as possible, your grades/stress levels will reflect it.

 - Ask for help if you need it.

-It is obviously different at each institution, but pretty much every university will have some sort of advisor programmed in place to help its students.
+It is obviously different at each uni. but pretty much every university will have some sort of adviser programme in place to help its students.
 I desperately needed to use mine in first year, yet for some reason was either too lazy, or too nervous, to reach out and contact mine.
-Turns out she is super lovely and a massive help in my academic life, so it really is worth contacting yours.
+Turns out she was super lovely and a massive help in my academic life, so it really is worth contacting yours.

 GET A DIARY.
 It took me a good year and a half of university to figure this one out somehow, but you have to invest in a diary, and need to stay on top of putting in deadline dates.
 Your diary needs to become your bible.
-What you will soon learn is your lecturers and teachers are not going to baby you, and you probably will not have the luxury of deadline reminders (something I also learnt the hard way!)
+Lecturers and teachers are not going to baby you, and you probably won’t have the luxury of deadline reminders (something I also learnt the hard way!)

 Stock up on folders too, and keep them organised and neat.
 In my first year I went about it from a slightly more relaxed angle (aka, throwing loose paper at my desk after each class and hoping for the best come essay or exam time) and it really came back and bit me.
-Keep everything stored neatly and easily findable, be it online or in paper form.
+Keep everything stored neatly and easily findable.

 This leads me on to the point of backing up your work!
 I saw so many people having complete breakdowns after their laptops had broken and their entire degree work so far had been wiped out, or after they had left a folder on the tube and lost everything.
 However you want to do it, be it on a hard-drive, a USB, Dropbox, just double save everything!
 In my second year I saved everything on my laptop, my USB, and printed my work to file in a folder so I had a hard copy of my notes.
 If I had any big essays or projects I also emailed myself these, just as an extra back up.